Arik-LT/Medium_Article_Analysis_and_Sucess_Predictor/README.md

 - Publication Name - Which was used as part of the for loop for the scraper and chosen by me.
 - Number of words of a given text.
-- Subjectivity - Extracted using the texblob package, sentiment analyser, subjectivity measures how opinionated an article is.
+- Subjectivity - Extracted using the "texblob" package, sentiment analyser, subjectivity measures how opinionated an article is.
 - Polarity - Extracted as above, polarity measures the positivity of a given text.
 - Day of the week the article was published.
 - I transformed the subtitle column into a binary variable where 1 means the article had a subtitle and 0 that it didn't.